 Diseases are in general uncommon in orchids.
 Good healthy plants which have been grown under well-aired conditions are seldom attacked.
 An occasional plant may succumb to a black rot disease.
 Diseased parts can be carefully cut away and powdered sulphur applied to the cut surface.
 If caught in time these rots can be controlled but very badly infected plants are best destroyed.
 Virus disease is the one exception.
 This appears especially in cymbidiums as yellowish streaks or ringed areas which eventually turn blackish.
 New propagation techniques will ensure that only healthy plants are distributed, while infected plants are best burnt.
 Control of red spider mites and other sucking insects such as greenfly will reduce the risk of virus spread.

-Potting composts For many years the standard ingredients of orchid potting composts have been osmunda fibre which is the chopped-up root system of the royal fern (Osmunda regalis) and the bog moss known as sphagnum moss.
-Osmunda fibre is somewhat expensive as it is imported from Italy, and a finer grade from Japan.
+Potting composts For many years the standard ingredients of orchid potting composts have been osmunda fiber which is the chopped-up root system of the royal fern (Osmunda regalis) and the bog moss known as sphagnum moss.
+Osmunda fiber is somewhat expensive as it is imported from Italy and a finer grade from Japan.
 Though it requires some skill in its use, its long-lasting properties and ability to provide enough food as it breaks down makes it an ideal medium for growing orchids.
-The beginner would be well advised to gain experience in potting with osmunda fibre and wait until later before experial ready prepared and mixed with sphagnum moss for immediate use.
+The beginner would be well advised to gain experience in potting with osmunda fiber and wait until later before experial ready prepared and mixed with sphagnum moss for immediate use.
 This is often available by the bushel, which will make it possible to pot a large number of plants in 16cm (4in) pots.
 Larger amounts can be bought in the rough state in bales.
 The baled fibre should be pulled apart, chopped up and the dust sieved out.
-Selection of the rough and the finer fibres will provide material for those plants with either coarse fleshy roots or thin delicate roots.
+Selection of the rough and the finer fibers will provide material for those plants with either coarse fleshy roots or thin delicate roots.

 The prepared mixture should be neither wet nor completely dry but just moist.
 Prior to a potting session the potting compost should be placed in the greenhouse to keep it warm, as the use of cold material can do damage to the roots by chilling them.
 Many of the cultivated orchids are epiphytes, that is plants which grow on trees, deriving their nourishment from leafmould and other plant debris which accumulates around the roots and also from the air.
 They are perching plants only, and do not derive food from their host tree as do the parasitic plants.
 Many of the roots are freely suspended in the air and others cling to the bark or penetrate among the mosses which grow along the branches.